 Benefits of NBFC Account Aggregator License

-- Another advantage of an aggregator is that it can assist other NBFCs in lowering their non-performing assets (NPAs) by helping identify loan applicants, thus decreasing NPAs and the cost of capital for them, thus making them more profitable in the long run.
+- Another advantage of an aggregator is that it can assist other NBFCs in lowering their non-performing assets (NPAs) by helping identify loan applicants, thus decreasing NPAs and the cost of capital for them, making them more profitable in the long run.

 Conclusion